Pingdu Shandong, China Travel Guide

 Quieter city, fewer tourists, indoor attractions, potential for light snowfall.

-Spring (blossoms, mild weather), Autumn (harvest, pleasant).
+Spring (blossoms, moderate temperatures), Autumn (harvest, pleasant).

 Beyond the main attractions, seek out local festivals, hidden eateries, and community events.